-You’re probably thinking about your rent or mortgage, your car payment and every dang insurance you have to have on top of your other bills; and at the end of the day you have about $41.78.
+You’re probably thinking about your rent or mortgage, your car payment, and every dang insurance you have to have on top of your other bills; and at the end of the day, you have about $41.
 You think, “how am I supposed to start a business with that?”

-Well you are in good company.
-I started this site with $41.00, so you are actually better off than some.
-I am currently making +$755/month (you can always check this in Failory’s /open page), which might not be a lot for some, but it is great as a passive income.
+Well, you are in good company.
+I started this site with $41.
+I am currently making +$2,500/month, which might not be a lot for some, but it is great as passive income.

-The first, and possibly most important step, is to research your market.
-There is probably no other better resource to learn how to do this properly than this video.
+There is probably no other better resource to learn how to do this properly than in the following video.
 It's quite long, I know, but it's amazing.
-You will learn in real time how Ramit Sethi, a really successful entrepreneur who has sold +$12,000 products to hundreds of customers, carries out a market research for new businesses.
+You will learn in real-time how Ramit Sethi, a really successful entrepreneur who has sold +12,000 products to hundreds of customers, carries out market research for new businesses.

-Another interesting thing to do is to research for tools.
-When starting a business, you will probably need many tools and softwares to build it and sell it.
-But you don't have a lot of budget to pay for them, so it is really interesting to find a free alternative.
+Another interesting thing to do is to research tools.
+When starting a business, you will probably need many tools and software to build it and sell it.
+But you don't have a huge budget to pay for them, so a great solution is to find free alternatives.

 There really is no need to reinvent the wheel.
 If you have a general idea about a tool you wish you had or existed, Google it.
 Seriously, Google exactly what you’re thinking.
 Google “Top Ten…” and you can even add “Free” in the search and find out which ones are similar.

-If you’re starting a business from scratch with no money, then you’re probably pretty creative and clever.
+If you’re learning how to start a business with no money, then you’re probably pretty creative and clever.
 Use that creativity in your research to find what best suits your needs and budget.

 If you can think it, it’s probably already out there (and if it’s not, make it and sell it).

 We don’t share success and failure startup stories on Failory for fun; we do it for you!
-Researching and reading about other startups (even in unrelated fields) will help you learn how to start your business without money because you will see what worked and what didn’t.
+Researching and reading about other startups (even in unrelated fields) will help you learn how to start a business with no money because you will see what worked and what didn’t.

-Researching other startups, more specifically in your field, will better help you determine how much money you may need to start your business.
-It will also help you figure out which low budget tools have worked and which have failed.
+Researching other startups, more specifically in your field, will better help you determine how much money you may need to start your business, what are some things that work and what don’t, what you may need to avoid, etc

 You can also learn about potential suppliers, vendors, customers, and competitors.
 Learning about suppliers, vendors, and customers will help guide your product.
 Learning about your competitor will help you learn how to shape your marketing and business strategy.

-Plenty of people have brilliant business ideas and great products, but it isn’t always the best that succeed.
+Plenty of people have brilliant business ideas and great products, but it isn’t always the best that succeeds.
 That’s why you need to be filled with knowledge.
-In this industry, a lack of knowledge will truly eat you up, so keep learning.
+In any industry, a lack of knowledge will truly eat you up, so keep learning.
 Knowledge really is power, it isn’t just a cheesy phrase!